devustine/COS101/fullnotes/02_history-impact-of-computing.md

 # A Brief History of Computing and Its Impact on Society

-### The Abacus
+## The Abacus

-Computing may be traced back to prehistoric times when humans employed machines such as the abacus to carry out mathematical computations.
-The abacus is a mechanical device that is used for counting.
-As you can see, the abacus has a wooden framework with two sections:
+Computing can be traced back to prehistoric times when humans used devices like the **abacus** to perform mathematical computations.
+The abacus is a mechanical device used for counting, with a wooden framework divided into two sections:

-- **Lower section**: Has beads arranged in groups of five for counting units (1, 2, 3, 4, 5)
+- **Lower section**: Beads arranged in groups of five for counting units (1, 2, 3, 4, 5)
-- **Upper section**: Has beads arranged in groups for counting in fives (5, 10, 15, 20, 25), tens (10, 20, 30, 40, 50), and fifties (50, 100, etc.)
+- **Upper section**: Beads arranged for counting in fives (5, 10, 15, 20, 25), tens (10, 20, 30, etc.), and fifties (50, 100, etc.)

-#### How to Count with an Abacus
+### How to Count with an Abacus
-To count nine using an abacus, you would work with the unit section and move four beads to represent 1, 2, 3, 4, then push one bead from the upper section down to represent five, giving you a total of nine beads (5, 6, 7, 8, 9).
-You can research how to count 50 and 501,005 using this mechanical device called the abacus.
+To count nine:
+- Move four beads from the lower section to represent 1–4.
+- Push one bead from the upper section down to represent 5.
+- Together, this gives you a total of nine (5 + 4).

+You can explore how to count numbers like 50 or 501,005 using this ancient device.

 ## Vacuum Tube Computers

-The first computers did not appear until the 1940s.
-A typical example of a computer that emerged at that time was the Electronic Numerical Integrator and Calculator (ENIAC), which was a general-purpose electronic computer that could be reprogrammed for different research and computational purposes.
+The first computers appeared in the 1940s.
+A typical example was the **Electronic Numerical Integrator and Calculator (ENIAC)**, a general-purpose electronic computer that could be reprogrammed for various research and computational tasks.

 ### ENIAC Specifications
-- **Developed by**: Prosper Eckert and his colleagues at the University of Pennsylvania
+- **Developed by**: Prosper Eckert and colleagues at the University of Pennsylvania
-- **Development period**: Between 1943 and 1945
+- **Period**: 1943–1945
-- **Components**: About 50,000 vacuum tubes total, with approximately 17,000 tubes helping it to work properly
+- **Components**: About 50,000 vacuum tubes, with 17,000 actively operating the system
-- **Size**: Really huge machines that required a person to help boot up the computer
+- **Size**: Extremely large, requiring human operators to boot and maintain it

 ## Transistors and Integrated Circuits

-Stored-program and integrated computers were developed between the 1950s and 1970s.
-By replacing vacuum tubes with transistors (developed in 1947), computing technology was transformed.
+Between the 1950s and 1970s, stored-program computers evolved.
+The invention of the **transistor** in 1947 replaced vacuum tubes, transforming computing technology.

 ### Benefits of Transistors
 - Made computers smaller
-- Made computers more compact
-- Made computers more dependable
+- Made them more compact and dependable
-- Made computers more effective
+- Increased efficiency and reliability

-### Integrated Circuits Development
+### Development of Integrated Circuits (ICs)
-The idea of integrated circuits arose in the late 1950s and early 1960s, enabling the miniaturization of several transistors and their placement on a single silicon chip.
-This allowed many transistors to be placed on a single silicon chip, therefore making computers much smaller compared to vacuum-based computers.
+In the late 1950s and early 1960s, integrated circuits allowed multiple transistors to be placed on a single silicon chip.
+This drastically reduced computer size while increasing performance.

-**Key Feature**: An integrated circuit contains hundreds of transistors embedded in a single chip, which replaced the vacuum-based computers.
+**Key Feature**: Integrated circuits contain hundreds of transistors embedded on a single chip, replacing bulky vacuum-tube-based systems.

 ## Personal Computers

-This led to the development of personal computers.
-The first personal computers were developed as a result of the early 1970s microprocessor revolution.
+These advancements led to the creation of **personal computers** in the 1970s, driven by the microprocessor revolution.

 ### Evolution Timeline
-- **1970s**: Researchers developed smaller microprocessors that could run faster than those developed earlier
+- **1970s**: Development of smaller, faster microprocessors
-- **30 years later**: Many of today's computers can be found on desktops, laptops, and most recently smartphones
+- **30 years later**: Desktops, laptops, and eventually smartphones became commonplace
-- **Modern day**: Modern microprocessors contain hundreds of thousands of integrated circuits (ICs) embedded within them
+- **Modern day**: Microprocessors now house hundreds of thousands of ICs

-### Modern Computer Examples
+### Modern Examples
 - Desktops
 - Laptops
 - Smartphones
 - Tablets

-All containing microprocessors that make them smaller and more affordable.

 ## Impact on Various Sectors

-The advent of computers and their connection to the internet has made them useful in different sectors such as education, entertainment, communication, and health.
+The rise of computers and the internet transformed various sectors, including education, entertainment, communication, and healthcare.

 ### Education

-Computers have enhanced education significantly.
-Today, you can sit before your computer and access resources through internet connectivity, accessing information from different servers whether on the cloud or standing servers.
+Computers have greatly enhanced education, providing global access to resources through internet connectivity.

 #### Educational Benefits
-- **Access to online materials**: You can access materials and videos online, helping enhance literacy levels, especially in remote places where educational institutions are not accessible
+- **Access to online materials**: Videos, articles, and academic resources accessible from anywhere
-- **Remote learning**: In remote areas where you won't find universities or educational tools, you can use your computer and internet connection to learn
+- **Remote learning**: Beneficial in remote areas without universities or schools
-- **Skill development**: People can learn various skills, from riding bicycles to driving cars, through online resources
+- **Skill development**: Learn diverse skills online, from cycling to programming

-#### Educational Activities You Can Do
+#### Educational Activities
-- Conduct personal study
+- Personal study
-- Access books remotely
+- Accessing digital books
-- Attend online classes
+- Attending online classes
-- Carry out experiments on your computer
-- Run code simulations
+- Running code simulations
+- Conducting virtual experiments
-- Create 3D graphics
+- Creating 3D graphics
-- Collaborate with colleagues across the globe using your computer
+- Collaborating globally with peers

 ### Communication

-Computers have also enhanced communication through text messaging applications, enabling instant communication across distances.
+Computers have revolutionized how people communicate instantly across the globe.

 #### Communication Platforms
 - WhatsApp